-Fasting, Brain Health and Evolution
+Fasting, Brain Health, and Evolution

 How Fasting Changes Your Brain

-How Intermittent Fasting Can Make You Smarter
+How Intermittent Fasting Makes You Smarter

-These outcomes are related to the above effects of fasting on the brain.
 BDNF is increased when ketones increase, autophagy improves new cellular growth, and neuroplasticity increases connections in the prefrontal cortex.

 From an evolutionary standpoint, it makes sense that brain size and cognitive function would be preserved during times of fasting, even when the body loses weight and organs reduce in size in response to caloric restriction.